-The development of aluminum alloy surface treatment technology makes aluminum metal has not only high practical value but also aesthetic value.
+With the application of electrolytic aluminum technology, aluminum has become increasingly integrated into public life.
+The development of aluminum alloy surface treatment technology has made aluminum not only have high practical value but also aesthetic value.

-Among many metal materials, aluminum is the first to be used by various manufacturers because of its easy processing, good visual effect and rich surface treatment methods.
+Metal materials are being used more and more in existing products because they can better reflect product quality and highlight brand value.
+Among many metal materials, aluminum is the first choice of various manufacturers because of its easy processing, good visual effect, and rich surface treatment methods.

 The surface treatment of aluminum profiles is mainly divided into:

-- Sandblasting (formation of matte pearl silver)
+- Sandblasting (forming a matte pearl silver)

 - Polishing (forming a mirror)

 - Drawing (forms a satin-like effect)

 - Plating (covering a layer of other metals)